 Creepy ghost images have been caught on camera at historical sites around the world, but most of those ghostly pictures—bizarre as they may be—have ultimately been proven easy to recreate through photo manipulation and, therefore, easy to debunk.
 However, believers maintain that a picture taken on the Tulip Staircase in the Queen's House, part of the National Maritime Museum in London, might actually be one of a very few real ghost photos.
 Unlike scores of other pictures that contain ghosts (according to their photographers), the Tulip Staircase ghost picture, taken in 1966, has not been debunked to this day.
 Experts who've analyzed the photograph have confirmed that regardless of what its ephemeral subject really is, the picture has not been tampered with, and neither its photographers nor the senior photographer at the National Maritime Museum have been able to recreate it.

 The Tulip Staircase picture has flummoxed skeptics and believers alike since catching the eye of one of the world's oldest paranormal research organizations.
 Though there is no concrete evidence that specifically identifies the figure caught on camera as a ghost, no one can deny that whatever it is, it's both very real and ghoulishly unsettling.
 What's more, even before the picture was taken, the 400-year-old Queen's House had earned a reputation every bit as mysterious as the photo.
 Staff members have reported phantom footsteps, touches, and even singing, and several bloody rumors of the building's past lend more credence to the idea that the National Maritime Museum may truly have one visitor who hasn't left for a very, very long time.
-For more facts about the Tulip Staircase ghost and the haunted history of the Queen's House, check out the list below.
+For more information about the Tulip Staircase ghost and the haunted history of the Queen's House, check out the list below.

 The Tulip Staircase picture was taken by Reverend Ralph W. Hardy during a visit to the National Maritime Museum in 1966.
 Hardy was visiting with his wife, who had recently seen a lovely picture of the staircase in a magazine and wanted to try to take a similar one.
 When the couple reached the Queen's House, they were disappointed to see that the staircase was roped off at the bottom—meaning that they wouldn't be able to recreate the picture Mrs. Hardy had seen in the magazine.
 Instead, Rev. Hardy decided to take a picture from underneath the staircase.
 Neither Rev. Hardy nor his wife suspected that there was anything strange about the Queen's House—or the photo they took there—until they returned home to British Columbia and developed the photographs from their trip.
 All the photographs were completely ordinary except one: the picture Rev. Hardy had taken of the Tulip Staircase, which had been empty at the time the photo was taken, clearly showed a translucent figure wearing a dark hooded robe gripping the banister.